ga-wdi-pvd/rails_getting_started_walkthrough/README.md

 ## Review

-- What Rails helper do we use to create a form?
+ - What Rails helper do we use to create a form that is model-backed?
  - What is strong params and why do we use it to create/update?
  - What is a partial?
 Why is it helpful?
  - What is the file naming convention for a partial?
  - How do we indicate that we are using a partial in a view?
+ - Describe the role of a web framework such as Rails
+ - Describe the components of an MVC application
+ - Diagram & annotate the lifecycle of an HTTP request in Ruby on Rails
+ - Explain how Ruby on Rails implements MVC
+ - Create a Rails application that displays "Hello Rails!"
+ - Where do we place the javascript and css of our rails application?
+ - How might we drop into a debugging console during view execution?
+During controller execution?
+What debugger comes default with Rails?
+ - What command allows us to create a new rails app with postgres as our default database?
+ - Explain why you would or would not use sqlite3 (the Rails default)
+ - Explore the available Rake commands.
+Which commands allow us to create, seed and drop a database?
+ - How do we write a migration that creates a table with attributes, from the command line?
+ - Is it possible to write multiple migrations in one migration file?
+How do we add a column and remove a column in one migration file?
+ - Inspect and Manipulate Rails models using the Rails console
+ - Describe the full life cycle of a request/response in Rails
+ - Describe how Rails implements the MVC pattern?
+ - What does the 'resources' keyword do in the routes.rb file?
+ - How do you setup a delete link and route?
+ - How do you setup a form_for method so a models' association is created?
+ - Where do you add common view elements so all your views can share them?
+ - Describe methods available to you to secure your Rails app, and talk through implementing these methods
+  - http_basic_auth, strong parameters, validations

 ## Homework
 - [Scribble](https://github.com/ga-wdi-pvd/scribble)